RCampbellYYC/lighthouse-mid-term-project/README.md

 <br />

 **Predicting on flights_test Dataset**
 * A final classifier model was used to predict delay and no delay based on the flights_test dataset.
-It was found to be a marginal regressor and the results from it were not directly used.
+It was found to be a marginal classifier and the results from it were not directly used.
 A cutoff of zero was used to define delay and no delay.
 * A final regressor model using a rolling average approach was used to predict the delays that were submitted.